Alex4386/f0-mtp/README.md

   - Large file transfer now **WORKS**!
     - It didn't work since the header did not have proper `size` defined, ignoring the further packets.
     - Now utilizing even less memory via `streaming` support!
+* Move Files into Flipper
+  - **NEW!** Now you can upload files to Flipper Zero!
+  - **Note:** Flipper Zero has limited memory, please refrain from moving files bigger than 64K on one go. (for me 80K was a hard limit)
 * Deleting Files/Directories

 ### Known Issues
-* Creating directories, files, uploading files are not supported yet.
+* Renaming directories, files are not supported yet.
-* Due to memory leak happening somewhere, sometimes the Flipper crashes during the file transfer.
+* Fix "memory leaks"
-  - I'm currently busy working on "Creating" part to at least work, so this won't be fixed soon.
+  - I'm currently busy working on code cleanup.
+So, I can't afford to do this right now.

 ## How to build
 See [HOW_TO_BUILD.md](HOW_TO_BUILD.md) for more information.